dbt-labs/docs.getdbt.com/website/docs/docs/deploy/dbt-cloud-job.md

 <Card
     title="Dashboard status tiles"
-    body="Set up Dashboard status tiles so you can get a quick success/fail update on your checks, like data freshness and data quality. " link="/docs/deploy/dashboard-status-tiles"
+    body="Set up status tiles so you can get quick success/fail updates about your checks in the Dashboard, checks like data freshness and data quality. " link="/docs/deploy/dashboard-status-tiles"
     icon="pencil-paper"/>